tent/react-modal/README.md

 ```

 - `visible` (Boolean) can be used to toggle visibility of the modal, defaults to `false`.

+- `closable` (Boolean) can be used disable rendering of the close button and prevent closing the modal when the overlay is clicked.
+Defaults to `true`.

 - `onShow` (function) is called when the modal becomes visible, defaults to an empty function.